Chevrolet Tahoe: GMC Yukon Denali

-Even though the Yukon was redesigned alongside the Chevrolet Suburban and Tahoe in 2000, the Denali and Escalade remained on the GMT400 platform.
+Although the Yukon was redesigned alongside the Chevrolet Suburban and Tahoe in 2000, the Denali and Escalade remained on the GMT400 platform.
 It was not until 2001 that the Denali and Escalade were redesigned.
-While the Escalade departed from its Yukon-based exterior design scheme in attempt to hide its roots, the Yukon Denali's exterior is almost the same as that of a post-2000 model year GMT800 Yukon.
+While the Escalade departed from its Yukon-based exterior design scheme in attempt to hide its roots, the Yukon Denali's exterior is almost the same as that of a post-2000 GMT800 Yukon.
 A larger 6.0 L engine, embossed side body panels, slightly reworked headlights with projector-beam lenses and reworked turn signal indicators, exclusive six-spoke 17-inch polished aluminum wheels with "GMC" embossed center caps, unique chrome "punch" grille, monochromatic front bumper with unique rounded fog lamps, monochromatic rear bumper, "DENALI" lettering on both front doors, exclusive two-tone leather seating surfaces with heated second row seats, a Driver Information Center module located in the center console, premium Bose Lux sound system with optional rear DVD entertainment system, and "YUKON DENALI" stitching on interior door surfaces and front headrests differentiate the Yukon Denali from the regular Yukon.
 2001 also saw the introduction of the aforementioned "punch" grille, which has since become a hallmark of the Denali submodel.
 The Yukon Denali of this generation is powered by the 6.0 L Vortec 6000 V8, which was also found in the 2001 GMC Sierra C3 Denali.
 The Yukon Denali received a minor interior refresh for the 2003 model year.
 This refresh updated the gauge cluster, center console/armrest, and steering wheel.
 The redesign relocated the revised Driver Information Center/odometer to the bottom of the gauge cluster, and was now operated by buttons along the bottom of the newly revised steering wheel (the top portion of the wheel held newly revised audio controls).
 A storage cubby was placed in lieu of the 2001–2002 Driver Information Center module, and the armrest was no longer a locking armrest.
 This refresh also saw the removal of the "Yukon Denali" interior embossments that were previously used on the 2001–2002 Denali's interior panels and headrests.
 The second row seating arrangements were now standard heated captain's chairs instead of the previous second row bench seat.
 A premium Bose DVD-based navigation system and Bose subwoofer were also added as available options for 2003.